If you’re arranging team-building exercises for just a handful of employees, be grateful! They’re...

 We always hype up company culture for making employees feel like they belong, but with belonging comes purpose.
 Fulfilling your purpose and living it daily can be very motivating.

 Additionally, we can put core values that emphasize motivation center-stage.
-When leadership walks and talks up innovation, making a difference in people’s lives, or continuous growth, it propels forward movement.
+When leadership walks and talks up innovation or making a difference, it propels forward movement.

 3. Leverage multiple types of motivation